wangziqi2013/wangziqi2013.github.io/_posts/2019-11-09-easy-lock-free-indexing-in-nvm.markdown

 using a globally agreed order (e.g. low to high or high to low).
 Otherwise, threads may be trapped into infinite recursion when they try to "help-along" each other.

-The first stage ends after all target words are updated with the descriptor pointer the using RDCSS
+The first stage ends successfully after all target words are updated with the descriptor pointer the using RDCSS.
+We commit the MWCAS by atomically changing the status word from "Undetermined" to "Completed" using single word CAS.
+Note that this must be done using CAS, since concurrent threads might have already finished the MWCAS by chaging the status word to another value.
+If this CAS fails, the thread should just re-check the status word, and then act accordingly.
+We then flush the status word using clwb and a memory fence.
+After the memory fence instruction returns, the MWCAS is fully committed, since at this moment, all updates can be redone after a crash.